Watch: First Teaser Trailer for Disney's CG Animated 'Tangled'

 We've been hearing bits and pieces about Disney's latest animated CGI film for years, but now first official teaser trailer is finally here.
 Tangled is Disney's fresh new take on the story of Rapunzel, voiced by Mandy Moore.
 When she falls in love with a bandit who was passing by she must venture into the outside world for the first time to find him.
 This is obviously targeted towards boys, with the focus entirely on the bandit guy, but that said, it looks fun, almost like one of those classic 2D animated Disney adventures, but in CG (and 3D).
 Just because I love Disney, I'll be seeing this, but otherwise it's not the greatest trailer.
 Watch & enjoy!

-Watch the first teaser trailer for Disney's Tangled:
+Watch the very first teaser trailer for Disney's Tangled from YouTube:

 You can watch the Tangled teaser trailer in High Definition on Yahoo